THIRD PARTY CHECKS

 I can't remember my password.
 What do I do?

 Click on "Forgot your password?" and you'll be asked to enter personal information which, if validated, will permit you to create a new password.
 If this doesn't work, you can call us at 207-783-1475 and after providing us with your "Reset Password," which you provided on your application, we can reset your password for you.
-If you do not know your "Reset Password," then you will need to come into the Credit Union with acceptable photo identification for us to reset your password if we cannot identify you to our satisfaction over the phone.
+If you do not know your "Reset Password," then you will need to come into the Credit Union with acceptable photo identification for us to reset your password or you can call us, however, we will require you to correctly answer a series of questions.

 When do transactions post to my account?

 Transactions you perform on AnyTime Access are real time.
 They will instantly post to your account unless the system is down for maintenance.
-Visa Credit Card payments generally take up to 2 business days to post.
+Visa Credit Card payments generally post the next business day.

 Can I use AnyTime Access without e-Statements?